lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 By including signed attributes, which necessarily include the message-digest attribute and the content-type attribute as described in Section 5.3 of {{RFC5652}}, the much smaller set of signed attributes are sent to the device for signing.

 This approach addresses the use case for HashML-DSA, and is one reason why HashML-DSA is not specified for use with CMS in this document.
-Additionally, the pure variant of ML-DSA does support a form of pre-hash via the *mu* "message representative" value described in Section 6.2 of {{FIPS204}}.
+Additionally, the pure variant of ML-DSA does support a form of pre-hash via the 𝜇 (*mu*) "message representative" value described in Section 6.2 of {{FIPS204}}.
 This value may "optionally be computed in a different cryptographic module" and supplied to the hardware device, rather than requiring the entire message to be transmitted.

 # IANA Considerations